jiminRolandSong/gh-archive-dbt/README.md

 ## Project Overview

 GH Archive records every public GitHub event — pushes, stars, forks, pull requests, issues, releases — at hourly granularity.
-This project ingests that raw firehose via AWS Lambda into Snowflake, deduplicates and lightly types it with dbt, then builds four analytical mart tables consumed by Looker Studio dashboards, a Streamlit app, and a Claude API insight generator.
+This project ingests that raw firehose via AWS Lambda into Snowflake, deduplicates and lightly types it with dbt, then builds four analytical mart tables consumed by a Streamlit app and a Claude API insight generator.

 **What it produces:**